-The Academy's Sponsor participated in the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing, multiple-employer public employee retirement system.
+The Academy's Sponsor participates in the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing, multiple-employer public employee retirement system.
 STRS Ohio provides retirement and disability benefits to members and death and survivor benefits to beneficiaries.
-STRS Ohio issues a stand-alone financial report that may be obtained by writing to STRS Ohio, 275 E. Broad St., Columbus, OH 43215-3371 or by calling (614) 227-4090.
+STRS Ohio issues a stand-alone financial report that may be obtained by writing to STRS Ohio, 275 E. Broad St., Columbus, OH 43215-3371 or by calling (614) 227-4090, or by visiting the website at www.strsoh.org.

-NOTES TO BASIC FINANCIAL STATEMENTS FOR THE PERIOD AUGUST 23, 2005 THROUGH JUNE 30, 2006
+NOTES TO BASIC FINANCIAL STATEMENTS FOR FISCAL YEAR ENDED JUNE 30, 2007